 If you haven’t got your tank lagged then tut tut!
 These are easy to buy and easy to fit.
 Like putting a cardigan on a baby.
 Hot water tank jackets are available in most DIY shops.
-You can also get more environmentally-friendly ones filled with sheep wool, from sheepwoolinsulation.com
+We will have environmentally-friendly ones made of sheep wool very soon!

 Chimney draught excluder

 Most of us are unaware of how much warm air is lost up chimneys.
 This is mostly because we can’t see or feel it, but we certainly notice the cold draughts from air pulled in to replace the warm air travelling up the chimney.
-The EST recommends various draught-proofing measures but it is difficult to find data on how much these save you.
+The EST recommends various draught-proofing measures but it is difficult to calculate how much these save you.
 Chimney Sheep Ltd have had the product tested by BSRIA to determine their cost savings.
 Chimneys function in such a way that the savings made from draught-proofing them can be calculated more readily than other draught-proofing measures.

 Virgin loft insulation